 All Saints Choirs are now actively recruiting for the fall.
 Lift up your voice in song and join us.
-See flyer below for an overview of the many opportunities available through our Music Ministry in both English and Spanish.
+See the flyer below for an overview of the many opportunities available through our Music Ministry in both English and Spanish.

 Canten al Señor un cántico nuevo!
 Sing to the Lord a new song!